dsccommunity/ConfigMgrCBDsc/README.md

   management points.
 - **CMAssetIntelligencePoint**: Provides a resource for creating and managing the SCCM Asset Intelligence Synchronization Point role.
+- **CMDistributionPoint**: Provides a resource for creating and managing the distribution point role.

 ### CMAccounts